Island Brač

 DESTINATION

-Bol, Vidova Gora, Monastery of Blaca
+Bol, Milna, Vidova Gora, Monastery of Blaca

 The island of Brač is the highest and third-largest island in the Adriatic Sea.
 With its rich cultural and historical heritage, natural beauty, and stunning beaches, it represents a true micro-continent.